 A “strident sanctification debate”, DA Carson might say.

 It was a crazy week and there are still plenty of posts out there describing the dust storm.
-John Piper went ballistic on youtube, saying the EC leaders lives were in “shambles“.
-The posts from critics like Pyromaniacs Village Idiots and Ken Silva’s Emergent Discord and Pain gave even more background but despite the attempts at clarity, word got out that TSK was announcing death over the Emerging Church and the rumours spread like Chinese whispers.
+John Piper went ballisic on youtube, saying the EC leaders lives were in “shambles“.
+The posts from critics like Pyromaniacs Village Idiots and Ken Silva’s Emergent Discord and Pain gave even more background but despite the attempts at clarity, word got out that TSK was announcing death over the Emerging Church and the rumors spread like Chinese whispers [you know, the ones that change all the time].

 - Leadership Journal (Christianity Today) posted an article called RIP Emerging Church in which they mention the poll I took among my readers regarding keeping or dumping the emerging church title.